MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Relay/v0.2.7/Set-AzureRmRelayAuthorizationRule.md

 # Set-AzureRmRelayAuthorizationRule

 ## SYNOPSIS
-Updates the specified authorization rule description for the given Relay entities (Namespace/WcfRelay/HybridConnection).
+The **Set-AzureRmRelayAuthorizationRule** Updates the specified authorization rule description for the given Relay entities (Namespace/WcfRelay/HybridConnection).

 ## SYNTAX